Think of something you love to do.

 Anytime you’re feeling down and discouraged about learning French, swing by Just French It.
 Before you know it, you’ll be laughing and ready to jump back into your studies.

 Not only is video learning effective, it’s also one of the best methods for language study if you want to learn French on your own.
-By using one or two core resources and building outwards from there, you can enjoy a strong support system as well as a sense of freedom and adventure while you learn French online.
+By using one or two core resources and building outwards from there, you can enjoy a strong support system as well as a sense of freedom and adventure while you learn French.

 Elisabeth Cook is a freelance writer and lifelong language learner who blogs about books at Lit All Over.